 Improve Utilization to Increase Restock Limits

-If you’re not turning over your inventory as quickly as possible, not only will it increase your utilization percentage, it’ll also impact your sell-through, making you less likely to garner a higher restock limit.
+If you’re not turning over your inventory as quickly as possible, not only will it increase your utilization percentage, but it’ll also impact your sell-through, making you less likely to garner a higher restock limit.

-And, as you likely know, if you have a lower restock limit, it affects your ability to sell (and perform well) on Amazon as most sellers, as a knee jerk reaction, tend to pull back on their marketing efforts due to restock limit restrictions.
+And, as you likely know, if you have a lower restock limit, it affects your ability to sell (and perform well) on Amazon as most sellers, as a knee-jerk reaction, tend to pull back on their marketing efforts due to restock limit restrictions.

 Track your utilization percentage by calculating the following:

 Utilization Quantity ÷ Restock Limit x 100 = Utilization Percentage

 You’ll want to keep your utilization around 30% as it implies good turnover and sell-through rates, which increases your IPI score and storage volume limits.
 I know this seems impossible, especially with all the supply chain chaos and Amazon’s changing restrictions, so a good rule of thumb is just to monitor your sell-through rate and to constantly be sending inventory into FBA and selling through as quickly as possible.